 Through all of this, I noticed a visible change in my son.
 He was calmer, more content and cooperative.
 He communicated his needs better and seemed much happier.
-I realised the angry, stressed, rage-filled little boy I had feared so much when he was three was simply reflecting me back to me.
-I must have been a scary mother to have around – I was volatile, unpredictable, irritable and distracted.
+I realized the angry, stressed, rage-filled little boy I had feared so much when he was three was simply reflecting me back to me.
+I must have been a scary mother to have around—I was volatile, unpredictable, irritable and distracted.
 It must have been so hard to grow up with me as a guide for handling emotions.

 Children sense our emotions.
 They learn from us how to process them.
-I have torn myself up with guilt over the mother I was, but realise the futility in that activity.
+I have torn myself up with guilt over the mother I was, but realize the futility in that activity.

 I cannot go back and change the past, but I can be different now.
 I can be present with my son; talk to him, listen to him, make time for him, and allow him to express his emotions.
 I can accept when he has hard truths for me to hear.
 I can share my experiences of the world with him, and use those to help him to learn about his world.
 Most of all, I can love him completely; so he never has to doubt that he is loved.